pes18fan/kaze/README.md

 # kaze 風

 A basic tree-walk interpreter for Kaze, a simple interpreted programming language.
 Based on everyone's favorite interpreted learning-language [Lox](https://www.craftinginterpreters.com).
-Focused on being easy to use and having intuitive syntax.

 I created this to learn some basic things about programming language development.
-Kaze will recieve a much faster and more optimized bytecode-compiling interpreter in the future.
+Kaze is nothing more than a simple toy language, and not intended for any real world use.

 # quickstart